Table of Contents

 1. In-vehicle security breaches: A recent study found that more than 50% of drivers in the US are at risk of being hacked, and many of these attacks happen without the driver even knowing it.

-2. Tampering with IoT devices: One of the most common ways to exploit IoT devices is to tamper with their firmware, which can result in data being lost or corrupted.
+2. Tampering with IoT devices: One of the most common ways to exploit IoT devices is to tamper with their firmware that can result in data being lost or corrupted.

 3. Data theft: Another common IoT security threat is data theft, which is often done to gain access to financial or personal information.